 All the best, Heinz Nigg

 Tour Diary – Letters to my friends

 San Francisco, March 13

 Dear friends of Rebel Video,

 On Monday, March 12, I had an inspiring start of the Rebel Video Tour 2018 at the California College of the Arts (CCA) in San Francisco.
-Here a link to the session.
 Jeanne C. Finley and I introduced the students to the video movement of the 70s and 80s in North America and Europe.
 Jeanne talked about the «Ant Farm» (Cadillac Ranch, Media Burn) as an important video collective in the Bay area in the 70s, and I tried to give an overview of community/alternative video in London (1970-1990) and the role of video activism in the youth movement in Switzerland (1980-1984).
 The response of the students was illuminating: They appreciated that all these documents could be archived and can now be used in the debate about media activism today.
 Thanks to all who participated, as well as to my special guests from Sacramento—Marie and Ken—and to my travel mate Peter from Switzerland!

 All the best, Heinz

 Today is my last day in San Francisco.
 Tomorrow I will be heading for Chicago for my next presentation of Rebel Video at the School of the Art Institute of Chicago.
 The other day I was invited into the studio of Jeanne C. Finley (my host at CCA) to have a look at her present video project ‚Journeys beyond the Cosmodrome‘.
 It is a film with photographs, videos and stories that were created with teenagers aging out of Kazakhstan’s Akkol Bolshoi orphanage into challenging and uncertain futures.
 An expanded film performance was staged last December in San Francisco and the event was streamed live to the orphanage in Kazakhstan, and they responded during the event via social media.